DanielTellier/DanielTellier.github.io/README.md

 Hi I am Daniel Tellier and this is my personal website.

 # Important
-A code block with the three backticks will break if directly placed under \
+A code block with three backticks will break if directly placed under \
 a bullet point.
 There needs to be a new line between the bullet and the \
 code block.
 Also best to put a new line after the matching three backticks.